 1 - The Pages > Navigation sub-tab

-- Exclude pages: I'm not sure if this option is interesting since to organize its navigation, it's better to go through the options offered by WordPress from the Appearance > Menu tab.
-See here to find out how to create a WordPress main menu.
+- Exclude pages: I'm not sure if this option is interesting since to organize your navigation, it's better to go through the options that WordPress offers from the Appearance > Menu tab.
+See here to know how to create a WordPress main menu.

-- Drop-down menus: if this option is disabled, the subpages contained in your main navigation will not be active.
-Only first level pages will be taken into account.
+- Drop-down menus: If this option is deactivated, the sub-pages contained in your main navigation will not be active.
+Only the first level pages will be taken into account.

-- Home link: This option adds a link to your home page, however, if you have set your home page in the Appearance > Customize > Static home page tab, this will create a duplicate.
+- Home Link: This option adds a link to your home page, however, if you have set your home page in the Appearance > Customise > Static Home Page tab, this will create a duplicate.

-- Sorting of links: this allows you to set up the sorting organization of the links contained in your main navigation.
+- Link Sorting: This allows you to set the sorting order of the links in your main navigation.
 Again, this has no value if you set your menu from the Appearance > Menu tab.

-- Rank order: as for the link rankings, it is better to go through the Appearance tab > Menu proposed natively by WordPress.
+- Ranking order: same as for the link rankings, it is better to use the Appearance > Menu tab offered natively by WordPress.

-- Number of levels in the drop-down menus: these are the levels equivalent to the depth of a menu.
-It all depends on how many sub-elements you need in your main menu.
+- Number of levels in drop-down menus: these are the levels equivalent to the depth of a menu.
+It depends on how many sub-elements you need in your main menu.

 - Save: of course, once you have made your changes, don't forget to save them.